 The clinics are inter-professional, staffed with medical students and residents in training to become family physicians or pediatricians, along with nursing students and pharmacy students.
 Dr. Murrain, and Family and Community Medicine physicians Krista Sunderman, MD, and Larry Moher, MD, are on hand to provide supervision.

 “This is a great opportunity to work with a really in-need population.
 It reinforces the sense of community that’s part of being a doctor,” says first-year medical student Kylie Kenney.

 Amalia Marines, mother of 4-year-old Emilio, says the clinic is a huge help to her and her family.
 “The people here are very, very nice,” she says.
 “They help us keep up with immunizations and exams, and they tell us about things that we might not remember to ask.”

-Pictured above: Patient Adrienne Rivera receives a physical exam from the University of Arizona inter-professional staff.
+Pictured above: A young patient receives a physical exam from the University of Arizona inter-professional staff.